kiwigrid/k8s-sidecar/README.md

   - required: false
   - type: string

+- `METHOD`
+  - description: If `METHOD` is set with `LIST`, the sidecar will just list config-maps and exit.
+Default is watch.
+  - required: false
+  - type: string

 - `REQ_URL`
   - description: URL to which send a request after a configmap got reloaded
   - required: false